pjanusc85/vagrant-puppet-openstack-project-deployer/README.md

-# Vagrant Project Deployer Skeleton
+# Vagrant Project Deployer Skeleton for OpenStack cluster

-##The Big Idea
-The idea isto have all project deployment configuration managed by the VCS and provide easy tools for auto-deployment.

-We have 2 providers: AWS and OpenStack.
-In future we could have multiple like Google Compute Engine.

 Provisioning can be done in multiple ways, puppet is used here.
 But we should be agnostic and if we like ansible/chef/CFEngine, we should be able to use that.